 Is it any good?

-Kids like scary movies.
-And being scary, in new and disturbing ways that hadn't been done before, was the mission of ALIEN.
+Kids like scary movies, and this one definitely succeeds; small kids are better off with E.T., though teens can take this movie for the thrill ride it is.
+Being scary, in new and disturbing ways that hadn't been done before, was the mission of ALIEN.
 For a generation of moviegoers, Alien was a state-of-the-art shocker, even though it basically has a second-hand monster plot and characters that behave like cliched horror-movie victims, wandering alone in the dark or waiting like sitting ducks to be picked off.
 Alien did defy stereotypes of its time in the brilliant move of making the ultimate survivor a vulnerable-looking young woman, Ellen Ripley (Sigourney Weaver), who courageously fights back against the alien marauder.

 Families can talk about...

 Families can talk about why the movie was so effective in evoking fear.

 How do you think Alien compares with other futuristic outer space movies featuring aliens?

 How do you think the alien in Alien compares with other movie aliens?
 Do you imagine aliens as friendly or deadly-scary?

 |Theatrical release date:||February 24, 1979|